onmyblock704/onmyblock704/README.md

 - 👋 Hi, I’m @onmyblock704
 - 👀 I’m interested in ... web 3
-- 🌱 I’m currently learning ... web3 and ethereum
+- 🌱 I’m currently learning ... web3 and ethereum smart contracts
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...